circleci/circleci-docs/jekyll/_cci2/persist-data.md

 | Caches    | Store non-vital data that may help the job run faster, for example npm or Gem packages.          |  The `save_cache` job step with a `path` to a list of directories to add and a `key` to uniquely identify the cache (for example, the branch, build number, or revision).
 Restore the cache with `restore_cache` and the appropriate `key`. |
 {: class="table table-striped"}

-* TOC
-{:toc}

 ## Caching
 {: #caching }

-Caching persists data between the same job in different builds, allowing you to reuse the data from expensive fetch operations from previous jobs.
-After an initial job run, future instances will run faster as they will not need to redo the work (provided your cache has not been invalidated).
+Caching persists data between the same job in different workflows, allowing you to reuse the data from expensive fetch operations from previous jobs.
+After an initial job run, future pipelines will run faster as they will not need to redo the work (provided your cache has not been invalidated).

 ### Caching dependencies
 {: #caching-dependencies }

 A prime example of a caching strategy is using a cache with dependency managers, such as Yarn, Bundler, or Pip.
-With dependencies restored from a cache, commands like `yarn install` will only need to download new dependencies, if any, and not re-download every dependency on every build.
+When dependencies are restored from a cache, commands like `yarn install` will only need to download new dependencies (if any), instead of re-downloading every dependency on every build.

 Because caches are global within a project, a cache saved on one branch will be used by jobs run on other branches.
 Caches should only be used for data that is suitable to share across branches.

-* For more information on caching dependencies, including race conditions, managing caches, expiration, and using cache keys, see the [Caching Dependencies]({{site.baseurl}}/caching/) page.
+* For more information on caching dependencies, including race conditions, managing caches, and using cache keys, see the [Caching Dependencies]({{site.baseurl}}/caching/) page.

 ### Caching optimization
 {: #cache-optimization }

 There are several common ways that your configuration can be optimized to ensure you are getting the most out of your network and storage usage.
 For example, when looking for opportunities to reduce data usage, consider whether specific usage is providing enough value to be kept.
-In the cases of caches, this can be quite easy to compare.
+In the case of caches, this can be quite easy to compare.
 Does the developer or compute time-saving from the cache outweigh the cost of the download and upload?

 Caching optimization strategies can include avoiding unnecessary workflow reruns, combining jobs, creating meaningful workflow orders, and pruning.